indijonesjames/GigECameraPlay/README.md

 	- FrameObserver
 	- CameraObserver
 - Shared pointers are widely used.
-- How OpenCV is used to check for differences, and how different methods are implemented to do prelimianary for efficiency.
+- How OpenCV is used to check for differences, and how different methods are implemented to do preliminary work for efficiency.

 ### Needed Libraries